Phenazopyridine: Medical uses

 Phenazopyridine is prescribed for its local analgesic effects on the urinary tract.
 It is sometimes used in conjunction with an antibiotic or other anti-infective medication at the beginning of treatment to help provide immediate symptomatic relief.
 Phenazopyridine does not treat infections or injury; it is only used for symptom relief during a UTI, following surgery, or injury to the urinary tract.
-It is recommended that it be used for no longer than the first two days of antibacterial treatment, as longer treatment cannot kill bacteria and may mask symptoms.
+It is recommended that it be used for no longer than the first two days of antibacterial treatment, as there is insufficient evidence to suggest that it provides a greater benefit than antibacterial treatment alone at this point.
 UTI therapy should be limited to one to two days.

 Phenazopyridine is prescribed for other cases requiring relief from irritation or discomfort during urination; for example, after the use of an in-dwelling Foley catheter, endoscopic (cystoscopy) procedures, or after urethral, prostate, or urinary bladder surgeries that may result in irritation of the epithelial lining of the urinary tract.